Today, we’re covering a common question asked by international travelers: “What’s the difference between a travel adapter and voltage converter?”

 Tavel Adapter and Voltage Converter: Why Does it Matter?

-Now, why does this even matter?
-Well, if your device is rated to run at 120 volts and you connect it at 230 volts, you could overload and fry your device.
-Luckily, most electronic device chargers are rated to handle a range of power, so they should be able to adapt.
+If your device is rated to run at 120 volts and you connect it at 230 volts, you could overload and fry your device.
+Luckily, most electronic device chargers are rated to handle a range of power.
 You can generally see the range listed on your charger, so it’s worth checking them out when packing for your trip.
-I personally haven’t seen a phone, computer, or camera in the last 10 years that isn’t able to accept the various voltages around the world.
+I personally haven’t seen a phone, computer, or camera in the last ten years that isn’t able to accept the various voltages around the world.

 Tips for Traveling

 For most travelers, you can probably do not need a converter when traveling.
-However, if you’re heading to a special event and want or need to have a hair dryer with you, here are your options when considering if you need a travel adapter and voltage converter:
+However, if you’re carrying a device that is sensitive to different voltages (e.g., hair dryer), here are your options:

 1. Buy a converter